aokmen/Backend-Stock-App/readme.md

 # STOCK MANAGEMENT BACKEND

 The backend of this project was created using Express.js, Node.js, MongoDB, Mongoose, JWT, and Token technologies.
+The primary objective of my project is to provide a robust solution for data management and business logic, catering to both developers and end-users.
+Leveraging the fast performance of Node.js and Express.js, combined with the data storage flexibility of SQL and MongoDB, results in a versatile architecture.
+The project has been designed with a strong focus on security and scalability considerations.

 ### Folder/File Structure: